pavlozubrytskyi/avatars_migrate/TASK_DESCRIPTION.md

 ### Extra ball

 You can use any S3 and database user you want, but it would great that you describe with a comment in the code what privileges the PostgreSQL user and the S3 user needs to have to be able to perform the operations needed by your program.

+### Copyright
+All rights for content on this page belong to gonzalo@gonzalosr.com Direct link to the original gist https://gist.github.com/gonzalosr/309f2274e5bcce04f0a789d69faa7d60